Making Your Wishes Known

 You are no longer able to speak clearly or follow commands.

-You have a lung condition that limits your physical abilities so you are unable perform anything without getting out of breath.
+You have a lung condition.
+This limits your physical abilities.
+You are unable perform anything without getting out of breath.
 You may require being placed on a ventilator to assist with breathing.

 Suffer from severe nausea, constant diarrhea, vomiting, dehydration or constipation.